CodexGuin/playground/README.md

-# playground
+# Playground

-A new Flutter project.
+A dedicated repo for testing and trying out new concepts before implementation in main application!

+## Currently testing
+- GlobalKey
+- CustomPainter
+- Layouts